 In a global study on work-life balance, researchers collaborating with Harvard Business Review found that only 25% of employees believe that their managers balance work and life in a sustainable way.

 When owners and executives start burning out due to things like working indefinite hours or ignoring exhaustion, it results in stress and disengagement.
 This can ultimately create an unhealthy company culture.
 By setting a good example of managing one’s personal and professional life, leaders can positively influence employees and create more balance in the business.

 So, how can leaders guard themselves against burnout and better serve their teams?
-Learn what work burnout is, what causes it, and how to prevent it from occurring.
+Learn how to deal with burnout, what causes it, and how to prevent burnout.